3dunoabraham/WebGame3.3/README.md

-# Gamified Trading Application (GTA) | ByteCity
+# Gamified Web-Based Application (#webgamed) | Byte City
-ByteCity is an intuitive platform that optimizes learning and simplifies investing through gamification and automated processes.
+Byte City is an intuitive platform that optimizes learning and simplifies investing through gamification and automated processes.